mattclarke/elixir_epics/README.md

 - The call is via the `run_wrapper` script as that makes sure that the pvmonitor process is cleaned up if the GenServer is stopped.
 See [zombie operating system processes](https://hexdocs.pm/elixir/Port.html#module-zombie-operating-system-processes) for more information.
 - The port passes data to the GenServer via stdout.
 - pvmonitor is configured to format the PV data as JSON, so it is simple to recreate it in the GenServer.
+- Requires EPICS version > 7.0.7 as earlier version have a bug in the JSON output.

 ### Apache Kafka
 - Mostly taken care of by Brod.